apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**European Union votes to impose tariffs on Chinese electric vehicles**
+**Massive blasts in Beirut after renewed Israeli air strikes**

-You can read more about it [here](https://www.cnbc.com/2024/10/04/european-union-votes-to-impose-tariffs-on-chinese-electric-vehicles.html).
+You can read more about it [here](https://www.bbc.com/news/articles/c17lpydd842o).

 ## Requirements
 - Python 3.8